Skip to main content

 This action maintains intratesticular testosterone (ITT) concentrations at levels sufficient to support spermatogenesis, a process that requires much higher local androgen concentrations than are present in peripheral circulation.
 Research has demonstrated that low-dose HCG co-administered with TRT can effectively prevent the decline in testicular volume and maintain sperm parameters in a significant portion of men.

-One study found that a dose of 500 IU of HCG every other day was sufficient to preserve normal in men receiving weekly testosterone injections.
+One study found that a dose of 500 IU of HCG every other day was sufficient to preserve normal testicular function in men receiving weekly testosterone injections.
 This strategy effectively uncouples systemic testosterone levels from testicular function, allowing for the symptomatic treatment of hypogonadism while mitigating the shutdown of the gonads.

 Maintaining high intratesticular testosterone levels is the critical factor for preserving spermatogenesis, a goal achieved through direct testicular stimulation with HCG.